Update: Now might be a good time to consider shunning Netflix, at least for a month.

 Of those, the $15 per month HBO Max (which has a $10 per month ad-supported option) is the most expensive, while Paramount Plus and Peacock Premium (essentially a Standard tier) both costs $4.99 per month.
 Neither Paramount Plus and Peacock have had the must-see hits such as Squid Game that Netflix continues to go viral with, but with their own live news and sports, each is an interesting offer.

-Oh, and while you spend time thinking about keeping your account, downgrading or canceling, check out our guide on the 9 new movies and shows to watch this weekend, which include titles on Netflix and HBO Max.
+Frankly, we wouldn't be surprised if people thought about canceling Netflix in favor of other streaming services, but while you make up your mind you could check out our guide on the 9 new movies and shows to watch this weekend, which include titles on Netflix and HBO Max.

 We will be updating this story as we learn more about how one of the best streaming services just got a little more expensive.